Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 There was much more unexplained random variation among sites than among HUC8, but the effects of air temperature on water temperature were only slightly more variable among sites compared with HUC8.
 There was very little random variability among years not explained by other parameters (Table 1).

 *Evaluation of model fit and predictive power*

+**If use full region add map of average RMSE for streams with data or locations so can see that it works equally well in north and south - since no data in Pa or NY**

 The overall Root Mean Squared Error (RMSE) was 0.58 C and the residuals were normally distributed and unbiased (exhibiting no visual heterogeneity), indicating that the model was a good approximation of the process generating the data.
 These predicted values are adjusted for residual error, but to understand how well the model predicts temperatures when the previous day's observed temperature is unknown it is better to use the predictions prior to adjusting with the residual AR1 term.
 The RMSE for the fitted data using unadjusted predictions was 0.89 C. All additional predictions and summaries use the unadjusted values to better understand the predictive abilities of the model.